 Amazon Prime members gain several membership advantages, but one of the greatest is free shipping.
 For only $99 per year, you get free shipping and rapid delivery — and if you use Amazon even semi-regularly, you will save a bundle on shipping charges compared to the $99 membership.
 That begs the question: how can Amazon afford free shipping with Prime membership at $99?
-The price was raised from $79 to $99 last year, but shipping costs are not the fundamental reason why.
+The price was raised from $79 to $99 in 2014, but shipping costs are not the fundamental reason why.

 It is not an issue of volume; that actually aggravates the situation.
 Logically, one of the main points of Amazon Prime is to get people to spend more on Amazon, thus, a successful Prime program actually adds to Amazon's overall shipping costs.
 In each of the last three quarters, net shipping losses have exceeded $1 billion.

 One of the main mechanisms that makes free shipping feasible is that merchants are paying fees on the back end that you do not see as a consumer.
 Presumably, merchants have already priced those fees into their products.

 As you look around through Amazon, notice the small indicator that says "Fulfilled By Amazon."
 Merchants pay significant fees for the privilege of participating in this "FBA" program, including various handling and packing fees.
 The real key is for inventory storage.

 For Amazon to provide the quick turnaround that customers demand, they have to have inventory that is both sufficient and efficient — and that is where Amazon excels.
 Not only is Amazon good at handling inventory, they are good at pricing inventory fees to balance the needs between Amazon, consumers, and merchants.